kristianhellquist/struts2-blog/README.md

 Build
 -----

-Build a WAR-file ./dist/ by running "ant":
+Build a WAR-file in ./dist/ by running:

     ant